sigma-squared-dapp/sigma-squared-docs/README.md

 Old game contracts can be replaced, or new game contracts deployed using DAO proposals.
 If a game contract needs to be replaced, a proposal can be made which programmatically drains the old game contract, deploys a new one, and transfers all funds to the new contract.
 If a new game contract needs to be deployed, this can also be done using a similar process.

-The initial front-end interface that players use to place bets, is completely open source and hosted on IPFS.
+The initial front-end interface that players use to place bets is completely open source and hosted on IPFS.
 Development for this can follow existing processes used across the open source community.
 In addition to this, anyone can create their own front-end for Sigma Squared.
 The more front-end interfaces developed, the more variety in gambling experience players have and the more decentralized Sigma Squared become.